MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-unifiedlabelingclient-app.md

 - If you have Windows 7 SP1, the Azure Information Protection unified labeling client requires a specific update, KB 2533623.
 If your PC needs this update but it is not installed, installation completes but with a message that the Azure Information Protection unified labeling client requires this update.
 Until this update is installed, you won't be able to use all features of the Azure Information Protection unified labeling client.

 ## To download and install the Azure Information Protection unified labeling client

+Before you install the Azure Information Protection unified labeling client, confirm that you have sensitivity labels in the Office 365 Security & Compliance Center that are published for users.

+If you have labels that are currently published from the Azure portal for Azure Information Protection, you can [migrate these labels](../configure-policy-migrate-labels.md) to the Security & Compliance Center.

 1. Download the preview client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=57440).